 Laparoscopic gastric bypass is performed through 5 small incisions instead of one large incision.
 A camera is placed through one of the incisions and surgical instruments through the others.
 The operation is performed while watching a video screen.
 The actual operation on the stomach and intestine is the same for both approaches.
+The incision for open gastric bypass surgery is made about 3/4 of the way from the breastbone to the navel.
+This is about 10-12 cm in some people and up to 40 cm in others.
+In contrast, open gastric bypass involves a large incision in the abdomen to access the stomach and intestine.
+This method is used in specific cases where laparoscopic surgery might not be suitable due to various factors.

 With laparoscopic gastric bypass, the patient has a shorter hospital stay, less post-operative pain, less scars and can return to normal activities quicker.
 Complications such as wound infections and wound hernias are almost completely eliminated with the laparoscopic technique.
 The risk of serious complications such as leakage is similar with laparoscopic and open gastric bypass.